Interview of Bernie Mazyck

 South Carolina Association of Community Development Corporations (Charleston, SC)

-Interviewed by Steve Dubb, Research Director, The Democracy Collaborative, June 2011
+Interviewed by Steve Dubb, Research Director, The Democracy Collaborative

-Bernie Mazyck is President and CEO of the South Carolina Association of Community Development Corporations (SCACDC).
-Founded in 1994 when the state had only four community development corporations (CDCs), the statewide association has helped grow the CDC movement to the more than 70 CDCs that operate in South Carolina today, 28 of whom are active association members.
-To date, SCACDC and its member CDCs have developed projects valued at $96.8 million, with a statewide economic impact of $156.6 million.
+Bernie Mazyck was president and CEO of the South Carolina Association of Community Development Corporations (SCACDC), later the South Carolina Association for Community Economic Development (SCACED).
+Founded in 1994 when the state had only four community development corporations (CDCs), the statewide association helped grow the CDC movement to the more than 70 CDCs that operated in South Carolina at the time of the interview, 28 of whom were active association members.
+TSCACDC and its member CDCs developed projects valued at $96.8 million, with a statewide economic impact of $156.6 million.
 Mazyck has also been active in the CDC movement at the national level.
-This May he became Chair of the Board of the National Alliance of Community Economic Development Associations (NACEDA).
+In May 2011 he became board chair of the National Alliance of Community Economic Development Associations (NACEDA).

 What were the origins of the South Carolina CDC association?